Climate Dashboard for Corn Growers

-This project consists of three key components designed to systematically meet the 2021 priorities for Weather and Climate outlined by the Corn Growers Association of North Carolina:
+This project consisted of three key components designed to systematically meet the 2021 priorities for Weather and Climate outlined by the Corn Growers Association of North Carolina:

 - Identify end-users’ needs for short- to long-term weather and climate information;